MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 Stakeholders can participate in governance by either delegating their voting power to a Satellite or by operating a Satellite themselves.
 For this participation, users receive governance and oracle rewards.

 There is no cost to [staking MVN to obtain sMVN](#obtaining-sMVN) (from here on known as sMVN) aside from the corresponding network transaction fee, and stakeholders are not required to delegate the sMVN that they hold.
-However, if sMVN is not delegated, there is an opportunity cost of *not* participating in governance and so *not* receiving these rewards (similarly for XTZ in a wallet that is not delegated; it just sits there).
+However, if sMVN is not delegated, there is an opportunity cost of *not* participating in governance and so *not* receiving these rewards (similarly for MVRK in a wallet that is not delegated; it just sits there).

 Stakeholders are free to re-delegate to a different Satellite whenever desired, and with zero penalties.